Battle of Williamsburg: Battle

 At about 2:00 p.m., Brig.
 Gen. John J. Peck's brigade of Brig.
 Gen. Darius N. Couch's 1st Division of the IV Corps arrived to support and extend the right of Hooker's line, which had, by this stage, been pushed back from the cleared ground in front of Fort Magruder into the abatis and heavy wood about 600 – 1000 yd from the Confederate fortifications.
 The morale of Hooker's troops had been affected terribly by the loss of Captain Charles H. Webber's Battery "H" of the 1st U.S. Light Artillery and Captain Walter M. Bramhall's 6th Battery of the New York Light Artillery.
 Peck's arrival on the field and his brigade's recovery of Bramhall's battery came at a critical moment for Hooker's division, which was on the verge of retreat.
+Three Union regimental commanders were wounded in the battle and Col. William Dwight of the 70th New York Infantry was left behind on the field and captured by the Confederates.
+One regimental commander (Lt.
+Col John Van Leer of the 6th New Jersey) was killed in action.

 Aftermath

 The Northern press portrayed the battle as a victory for the Federal army.
 McClellan miscategorized it as a "brilliant victory" over superior forces.
 However, the defense of Williamsburg was seen by the South as a means of delaying the Federals, which allowed the bulk of the Confederate army to continue its withdrawal toward Richmond.
 Confederate casualties, including the cavalry skirmishing on May 4, were 1,682.
 Union casualties were 2,283.